Anchor links are used to quickly jump from one part of a webpage to another.

-Single-page or one-page websites are excellent for providing users with all necessary information without having them jumping around your website.
+Single-page or one-page websites are excellent for providing users with all the necessary information without having them jump around your website.
 However, if the one-page website is too long, it can become cumbersome to jump between different sections.
 As such, here is a step-by-step guide on using anchor links to create a one-page navigation menu.

 Step 1: Assign anchor links to Divi sections

 First, you can assign anchor links to the different sections of your one-page website.
 Then you can create links in the menu that allows users to conveniently jump between sections.

 Here’s a quick example showcasing how to implement this feature, so you too can do this on your website.

 Now for the sake of this tutorial, we will be using one of Divi’s premade layouts – “DJ Landing Page.”

 It’s a perfect example of a one-page layout with multiple scrollable sections.
 Now the question comes, how to add anchor links to the sections and make the page easy to navigate?

 Well, the first step is to figure out which sections on the page you want to link to.

 The demo page that we are using has the following sections – Welcome, Latest Releases, Book An Event, DJ Services, Previous Tours, About Me, and Contact Us.
 Skipping the “Welcome” section, we will need to add an anchor link to all the remaining sections to jump to it.